Automobile

 • Installation of oil coolers is quite easy.

-• It decreases the use of water cooling system as it can be corrosive to the engine.
+• It decreases the use of a water cooling system as it can be corrosive to the engine.

-• As oil drastically serves as a coolant, extra coolant tanks, pumps, radiators are eliminated from the engine design.
+• As oil drastically serves as a coolant, extra coolant tanks, pumps, and radiators are eliminated from the engine design.

 • Oil circulation is efficient and controlled.